 This procedure is used by an NF service consumer to modify the subscription for notification about the variation of packet delay between UE and PSA UPF when the "EnQoSMon" feature is supported.

-The NF service consumer shall include in the HTTP PATCH request message described in clause 4.2.3.2, in the "ascReqData" attribute, the updated values of the "evSubsc" attribute of "EventsSubscReqDataRm" data type, as follows:
+To modify the subscription at AF-session level to Packet Delay Variation, the NF service consumer shall include in the HTTP PATCH request message described in clause 4.2.3.2, in the "ascReqData" attribute, the updated values of the "evSubsc" attribute of "EventsSubscReqDataRm" data type, as follows:

-- to create a subscription to notifications of Packet Delay Variation reports, the NF service consumer shall behave as specified in clause 4.2.2.41; or
+- to create a subscription to notifications of Packet Delay Variation reports, the NF service consumer shall behave as specified in clause 4.2.2.41;

-- to remove a subscription to Packet Delay Variation reports, the NF service consumer shall include the "events" array without any entry with the "event" value "PACK_DEL_VAR" and shall set to null the "pdvMon" attribute if previously provided.
+- to remove a subscription to Packet Delay Variation reports, the NF service consumer shall include the "events" array without any entry with the "event" attribute value "PACK_DEL_VAR" and shall set to null the "pdvMon" attribute if previously provided.

-- to modify a subscription to Packet Delay Variation reports, the NF service consumer shall replace the Packet Delay Variation parameter(s) and/or the Packet Delay Variation information and/or the event reporting information, as necessary.
+- to modify a subscription to Packet Delay Variation reports, the NF service consumer shall replace the Packet Delay Variation monitoring parameter(s) and/or the Packet Delay Variation information within the "pdvMon" attribute and/or the event reporting information within the corresponding entry in the "events" attribute, as necessary.

+NOTE: When the subscription to Packet Delay Variation is for one or more of the one or more media components of the AF session, the subscription to Packet Delay Variation can only be indicated within the corresponding "medSubComps" entry.

+To modify the subscription to Packet Delay Variation when the NF service consumer subscribes to the monitoring of Packet Delay Variation to one or more service data flow(s), the NF service consumer shall include the "medComponents" attribute as described in clause 4.2.3.2.
+For each media component whose service information requires Packet Delay Variation measurements, the NF service consumer shall include within the "medSubComps" attribute and for the service data flow filters that require Packet Delay Variation measurements the "evSubsc" attribute with the Packet Delay Variation updated subscription for the indicated flows.

 As result of this action, the PCF shall determine the QoS Monitoring information to derive Packet Delay Variation measurements requested by the AF, if applicable, and shall modify the subscription for QoS Monitoring for the corresponding PCC rule(s) as described in 3GPP TS 29.512 [8].

 The PCF shall reply to the NF service consumer as described in clause 4.2.3.2.